STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

   STATIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::dynamic_chunk_size`: Loop iterations are
-  divided into pieces of a given size and then dynamically scheduled among the cores; when an core finishes one chunk, it is dynamically assigned another If the size is not specified, the default chunk size is 1.
+  divided into pieces of a given size and then dynamically scheduled among the cores; when a core finishes one chunk, it is dynamically assigned another.
+If the size is not specified, the default chunk size is 1.
 This executor parameters type is equivalent to OpenMP's DYNAMIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::guided_chunk_size`: Iterations are